 Wendigo must feed on human flesh, though no matter how much meat they consume these monster’s hunger is never satiated.
 This eternal hunger is so overpowering to them that they rarely have lips because Wendigo can’t resist eating them.
 So they constantly hunt but never find satisfaction.
 Such is the fate of all Wendigo; a pitiful end for a cursed creature.

 Though, it was not always so.
 Once these monsters were ordinary people.
 But sometimes when Darkness watches the mortal realm, the act of cannibalism brings about the curse of the Wendigo.
-Whether the consumption of human flesh comes from murder or not doesn’t matter. the cannibal is transformed into a malevolent supernatural entity with the instinct to feed.
+Whether the consumption of human flesh comes from murder or not doesn’t matter.
+The cannibal is transformed into a malevolent supernatural entity with the instinct to feed.

 Descriptions of Wendigo vary, yet they have one consistent attribute, which is a constant smell of decay that follows them around.
-And the presence of one is also indicated by a sudden drop in temerature of the surrounding area.
+And the presence of one is also indicated by a sudden drop in temperature of the surrounding area.
 Some sources say they have dark yellowish skin, hair like an animal, or a decaying look about them.
 Wendigo have elongated gaunt physiques, and are much taller than an average human.
-Their heads are known to appear like skeletal deer with long elk-like horns with a set of glowing eyes.
+Their heads are known to appear like skeletal deer with long elk-like horns and a set of glowing eyes.
 They are also known to appear with bestial humanoid faces with missing lips, giving it a permanent yellow fanged smile.

 The demonic monster is powerful in spirit and no longer wholly part of the physical world.
 They grow bigger the more flesh they eat, becoming stronger and more hungry after every meal.
 Being excellent hunters, Wendigo have enhanced speed, senses, and endurance.
 They are able to utilize all-terrain to their advantage, and often have sadistic glee in manipulating prey into traps.
 But the list of their supernatural abilities goes on.
 They can hear an anxious heartbeat a mile away, and can even utilize dark magic granting them influence over the weather to a degree.
 Allowing them to use a paranormal fog to manifest around their prey as they hunt.